 How to Rent Out Your Home While Working Abroad

-Renting out your residence while you are abroad is a cost-effective way to bring in some extra income while making sure your home is being cared for.
-Being both an expat and a landlord can be tricky.
-As an added bonus, many expats use the rental income to reinvest in real estate upon their return, or use the cash to purchase a new home in their host country.
+Renting out your residence while you are abroad is a cost effective way to bring in some extra income while making sure your home is being cared for.
 However, being both an expat and a landlord can be tricky, so here are some steps that can help make the process smoother.

 Communicate with Relevant Parties

 Prior to renting out your property, you need to make sure the mortgage lender and insurance agency understand your intentions.
 According to the U.K.-based Telegraph, it may be illegal to rent your property out depending on your current mortgage or rental agreement.
 Instead of making this mistake, contact your lender and obtain prior consent for your intention to rent out the property while you are overseas.
 If they agree, moving forward shouldn't be an issue.
 In addition, make sure you have domestic property insurance.
-Be aware that terms of coverage may change when a tenant moves in instead of you.
+Be aware that terms of coverage may change when a new tenant moves in.

 As an added bonus, many expats use the rental income to reinvest in real estate upon their return, or use the cash to purchase a new home in their host country.